Do I need a solicitor to claim CICA compensation?

 We can help you make your CICA application.
 Obviously if we are involved from the outset we can ensure that the claim is maximised right from the start.

-If you have already submitted the application yourself it is not too late to speak to our team and get help.
+However, if you have already submitted the application yourself it is not too late to speak to our team and get help.
 Whether you are not sure what evidence you need, or are simply feeling a bit overwhelmed by the process, we can take over the claim for you.
 This can be done at any time during the CICA process.